engrmahabub/wee/syntax/composite.md

 Default Unicode character set is UTF8.
 This has variable size: (1..4) Bytes.

 ```
-var s := "This is a Unicode string"
+let s := "This is a Unicode string"
 put(type(s)); Print: U
 ```